Capital G

 "Capital G" is a song by American industrial rock band Nine Inch Nails from their fifth studio album, Year Zero (2007).
 It was released on June 11, 2007 as a limited-edition nine-inch vinyl in the United Kingdom, serving as the album's second and final single.

 Music and lyrics

-Though numerous reviews of the album speculated that "G" might refer to the first initial of George W. Bush, Trent Reznor stated that the "G" stands for "greed".
+Though numerous reviews of the album speculated that "G" might refer to the first initial of George W. Bush, Trent Reznor has stated that the "G" stands for "greed".

 Release and reception

 "Capital G" was not released with a Halo number due to Reznor's increasing awareness of the overpricing of retail music, and his record label's alleged plans to overprice Halo releases to take advantage of Nine Inch Nails' dedicated fan base.
 Art collaborator Rob Sheridan confirmed this fact:

 The song was first played on radio on April 4, 2007.
 As of April 27, 2007, "Capital G" is listed on the Mediabase Jump! and Taking Off charts, which record the track's increase in radio airplay over seven days.
 "Capital G" officially became available for airplay on May 14–15, although it received the most adds in the alternative category during the week of April 27, according to Radio & Records.